paulyd82/HSBC/README.md

 ### Unit Tests

+#### Background

+For the purposes of this task I have implemebted the k4unit testing framework from KX.
+Further information on it can be found [here](https://code.kx.com/q/kb/unit-tests/).
+Tests are not exhaustive but should cover most of the basic checks that would be needed.
+Unfortunately, I was unable to successfully load in the vwap functions as part of the tests, and I did not get enough time to resolve.
+I did however created the tests themselves, albeit they are failing, to illustrate some level of testing coverage required for this exercise.

+For simplicity I have created a run script that automates most of the loading functions required to execute the tests, with just a few steps needed for the user, as outlined below.

 #### Starting The q Process
 Start up the q process and load in the unit testing script: